 Mouse over an entity to see more information about it.

 In the Impacted entities section, an issue map is available for any issue involving two or more entities.
 The map shows not only the affected entities, but also the services and resources directly related to those entities.

-If you’re using PagerDuty or New Relic alerts violations as your incident notification tools, Incident Intelligence suggests relevant team members that can help resolve your issues.
+If you’re using New Relic alerts violations as your incident notification tools, Incident Intelligence suggests relevant team members that can help resolve your issues.

 This feature doesn't account for on-call availability at the time of incident.

 Root cause analysis automatically finds potential causes for an issue and its impacted entities.
 It shows you why open issues occurred, which deployments contributed, and relevant error logs and attributes.
 With this, you can investigate the problem and reduce your mean time to resolution (MTTR).

 Note that root cause analysis is dependent on other New Relic data sources and features.
 This is why root cause analysis information may not always be present for every issue.

 When you select an issue, you may see Root cause analysis information.